henrik/thepugautomatic.com-eleventy/src/site/posts/2020-08-01-communicating-between-liveviews-on-the-same-page.md

 You could probably use [the process registry](https://hexdocs.pm/elixir/Process.html#register/2) instead of PubSub, but process registry names must be atoms, which aren't garbage collected, so it isn't advisable – each page would use a bit more memory that is never reclaimed, and you might eventually hit [the atom limit](https://til.hashrocket.com/posts/b9giaqz4lc-current-number-of-atoms-in-the-atoms-table).

+I assume that using PubSub will use more resources than just relying on `send`, especially on a high-traffic site, since it keeps track of subscribers.

 ## Anything (without needing a shared ancestor) via PubSub

 If you have a user ID or session ID, you could use that with PubSub instead of the `root_pid`… but if the same user has multiple tabs or windows open in the same browser, all those windows would be affected – not just the current one.